microsoft/EdgeML/README.md

 A tool that adapts models trained by above algorithms to be inferred by fixed point arithmetic.
  - **SeeDot**: Floating-point to fixed-point quantization tool.

-Applications demonstrating usecases of these algorithms, such as [GesturePod](/docs/publications).
+Applications demonstrating usecases of these algorithms, such as [GesturePod](/docs/publications/ICane-UIST19.pdf) and [MSC-RNN](/docs/publications/MSCRNN.pdf).

 ### Organization
  - The `tf` directory contains the `edgeml_tf` package which specifies these architectures in TensorFlow,